-The Federal Agency for Nuclear Control have decided to install in 2012 new automatic and continuous measuring stations for gamma radiation present in surface water.
-Continuous data will be used among others to demonstrate more fully more fully that Belgium is meeting its national and international obligations under the OSPAR convention and Articles 35/36 of the EURATOM (EC) Treaty.
+The Federal Agency for Nuclear Control have installed in 2012 new automatic and continuous measuring stations for gamma radiation present in surface water.
+Continuous data are used among others to demonstrate more fully more fully that Belgium is meeting its national and international obligations under the OSPAR convention and Articles 35/36 of the EURATOM (EC) Treaty.